*Written in 2019, updated July 2023*

 I have been nothing but impressed with Squarespace’s support team.
 Not only are they available Monday to Friday 4am to 8pm ET, but you also are usually 2 or 3 in the queue so it doesn’t take them long to get to you, they understand your questions even if you don’t know how to phrase them, and they will do a screen flow of EXACLY how to accomplish what you don’t understand ON YOUR SITE so you just have to copy what their doing.
 I can see why they are award-winning!

-Since more people use Squarespace than Showit, there is more articles (and YouTube videos) about how to do certain things.
+Since more people use Squarespace than Showit, there are more articles (and YouTube videos) about how to do certain things.
 In addition, because there are about 2 million live websites you can pretty much find a tutorial on YouTube or article on any question you have.

 If you have a WordPress blog and move to Squarespace, you have to rewrite all your blog posts on Squarespace, so in terms of SEO that would be a big bummer.
 You would also need to relink your blogs on Pinterest to the new destination.
 Because Showit uses the WordPress blog as their blogging platform, they can just connect your old blog to the site when you have finished the design.

 This is one of my favorite features.
 When you are designing on Showit you are given a computer and cell phone to see what your website will look like on both platforms.
+(Squarespace seems to be heading in this direction… copycats).

 Honestly when it comes to SEO if you are adding in meta descriptions, proper page titles, and alt tag optimization, you are doing better than most people, however if you want to make sure that your main heading is correct and Google is pulling the proper SEO, then Showit is a better option.
 If you have no idea what that last sentence meant, check out this YouTube video.